arampatzis/reveal-template/Readme.md

-# Reveal.js Template for Students
+# Reveal.js template

-This repository provides a ready-to-use template for writing slides in Markdown using [Reveal.js](https://revealjs.com/) and hosting them via GitHub Pages.
+This repository provides a ready-to-use template for writing slides in Markdown using [Reveal.js](https://revealjs.com/) and hosting them via GitHub Pages or by running a local server.

+Reveal.js is an open-source framework for creating HTML-based presentations using Markdown or HTML.
+Instead of writing slides in a visual editor (like Keynote or PowerPoint), you write them in plain text — and Reveal.js turns them into a modern, interactive slideshow in the browser.

 ---